 - Spiders & Parasites – Wear gloves, don’t get bitten.

-Ultimately wasp nest removal is a personal choice and is likely to be more expensive to complete than a simple wasp nest treatment.
+Ultimately the removal of wasps is a personal choice and is likely to be more expensive to complete than a simple wasp treatment.
 Where access is good we offer a removal service, but not at the same time as treatment.
-We always wait for treatment to be effective before bringing nests into a customers home.
+We always wait for treatment to be effective before bringing nests through customers homes.

 We hope this has answered some of your questions about old wasps nests and why you should or should not remove a wasps nest.